scalar-labs/kelpie/README.md

 The following class is an example of `Processor`, which prints out a message for the specified number of times by `num`.

-`setState()` is used for giving the counter as a `JsonObject` to `PrintPost` which is executed next.
-The giving state operation to the next module is explained later.
+`setState()` is used to pass the counter as a `JsonObject` to `PrintPost` which is executed next.
+The state passing operation to the next module is explained later.

 ```java
 package print;